yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/05-create-dax-calculations-in-power-bi-desktop.md

 	*While it appears all salespeople are not meeting target, remember that the table visual isn’t yet filtered by a specific time period.
 You’ll produce sales performance reports that filter by a user-selected time period in the **Design a Report in Power BI Desktop, Part 1** lab.*

-15. **Take a screenshot**: Open **Sharex** from Desktop, click on capture and then click on fullscreen.
+15. **Take a screenshot**: Open **Sharex** from the Desktop, click on capture and then click on fullscreen.

     ![](Linked_image_Files/DA100-1.png)

-16. Go to shareX right click on image and then click on edit image.
+16. Go to shareX right click on the image and then click on edit image.

     ![](Linked_image_Files/DA100-2.png)

-17. Once image opened click on save as button for saving the file.
+17. Once the image is opened click on the save as button for saving the file.
 18. Now rename the image in following pattern:
    ```
    Deployment ID-M(Module Number)-P(Part Number)